Twitter handle that led to Mohammed Zubair’s arrest back online

 On June 19, the anonymous Twitter user had taken objection to a tweet posted by Zubair in 2018, which showed an image of a hotel signboard repainted from “Honeymoon Hotel” to “Hanuman Hotel”.
 The account claimed that it was an insult to Hanuman and had tagged the Delhi Police and its Intelligence Fusion and Strategic Operations Unit.

-Zubair’s lawyer has argued in the court that the image Zubair was a screenshot of a scene from a 1983 Hindi film.
+Zubair’s lawyer has argued in the court that the image was a screenshot of a scene from a 1983 Hindi film.

 At the time when Hanuman Bhakt tweeted about Zubair, it was the only post on the handle, and the account had only three followers.